Dow Jones futures: the market rises at the point of success or break; Elon Musk moves to end Twitter deal

 Market Rise Analysis

 The stock market rally, which was reeling a week ago, bounced back last week after rebounding from Tuesday’s intraday lows.
-The Nasdaq rose to its 50-day and 10-week lines as well as its highs in late June.
+The Nasdaq rose to its 50-day and 10-week lines as well as its highs in late June, closing partially above its 10-week average.

 The 10-week line was a major resistance area for the tech-heavy index.